 - Review the matched records before confirming.

-If the overlap comes from Google, Samsung, and SIM together, the safer next read is How to Merge Duplicate Contacts From Google, Samsung, and SIM Accounts.
+If the overlap spans Google, Samsung, and SIM together, the safer next read is how to merge duplicate contacts from Google, Samsung, and SIM accounts.

-Calendar mess is similar: the same phone can show events from Google Calendar, Samsung Calendar, imported subscriptions, old work accounts, travel apps, and reminder services at once.
+Calendar mess works like contact mess: one phone can show events from Google Calendar, Samsung Calendar, imported subscriptions, old work accounts, travel apps, and reminder services at once.
+Before deleting anything, identify which calendar owns the event.

 - Open one of the old entries.